-- 6. Honeywell International, Inc., successor to AlliedSignal ("Honeywell"), published the EE/CA in September 2004.
+6. Honeywell International, Inc., successor to AlliedSignal ("Honeywell"), published the EE/CA in September 2004.
 EPA issued an Action Memorandum in March 2005 selecting the appropriate response action for the Property.
-Honeywell agreed to conduct the response action for the Property pursuant to an Administrative Settlement (as defined in Section II).
+Honeywell agreed to conduct the response action for the Property pursuant to an Administrative Settlement Agreement and Order on

+Consent for Removal Action, Docket No. V-W-06-C-853, effective August 28, 2006, together with all appendices, exhibits and subsequent modifications or amendments thereto ("Administrative Settlement").
+The Administrative Settlement is attached hereto as Exhibit 4.
 The City Parties are not parties to the Administrative Settlement and have no obligations under the Administrative Settlement.
-The conveyance of the Property to the City shall not release or otherwise affect the liability of Honeywell to comply with the Administrative Settlement. - 7.
-The northern 22 acres of the Property are currently owned by 2600 Sacramento Corp., which operates the Property as a storage lot for semi-truck trailers.
-The southern 2 acres of the Property are currently owned by Monarch Paving Corp., but are not currently being used. - 8.
-The City represents, and for the purposes of this Agreement EPA relies on the City's representation, that its involvement with the Property has been limited to the following: (i) the City has had no direct involvement in any prior use, contamination or remediation of the Property; (ii) as the municipality in which the Property is located, the City has provided various services to and has exercised its taxing authority and police powers with respect to the Property as typical of municipalities; (iii) the City has conducted certain investigations of the Property in connection with its proposed acquisition and development of the land, consisting of chemical analyses of soil boring samples and the performance of an independent risk assessment for a recreational land use scenario; and (iv) the City owns property adjacent to the south side of the Property.
-The Park District represents, and for the purposes of this Agreement EPA relies on the Park District's representation, that its involvement with the Property has been limited to the following: (i) the Park District has had no direct involvement in any prior use, contamination or remediation of the Property; (ii) the Park District has exercised its taxing authority with respect to the Property, as typical of local taxing bodies; and (iii) the Park District has conducted certain investigations of the land in connection with its proposed acquisition or lease and development of the Property.
+The conveyance of the Property to the City shall not release or otherwise affect the liability of Honeywell to comply with the Administrative Settlement.

+7. The northern 22 acres of the Property are currently owned by 2600 Sacramento Corp., which operates the Property as a storage lot for trailers.
+The southern 2 acres of the Property are currently owned by Monarch Paving Corp., but are not currently being used.

+8. The City represents, and for the purposes of this Agreement EPA relies on the City's representation that its involvement with the Property has been limited to the following: (i) the City has had no direct involvement in any prior use, contamination or remediation of the Property: (ii) as the municipality in which the Property is located, the City has provided various services to, and has exercised its taxing authority and police powers with respect to, the Property as typical of municipalities; (iii) the City has conducted certain investigations of the Property in connection with its proposed acquisition and development of the land, consisting of chemical analyses of soil boring samples and the performance of an independent risk assessment for a recreational land use scenario; and (iv) the City owns property adjacent to the south side of the Property.
+The Park District represents, and for the purposes of this Agreement EPA relies on the Park District's representation that its involvement with the Property has been limited to the following: (i) the Park District has had no direct involvement in any prior use, contamination or remediation of the Property; (ii) the Park District has exercised its taxing authority with respect to the Property, as typical of local taxing bodies; and (iii) the Park District has conducted certain investigations of the land in connection with its proposed acquisition or lease and development of the Property.